Back to blog

 • Sentiment data.
 Consists of company employee reviews and tech product reviews.
 You can see how employees rate the company they work in and how the market responds to a certain tech product.
 You can use it to enhance investment and product intelligence, respectively.

 • Community data.
-Consists of developer community-related data.
-You can use it to find the best developers and also research state-of-the-art software products.
+Consists of community-related data.
+You can use it to find the best professionals and also research state-of-the-art products.

 • Funding data.
 Consists of funding-related data, such as funding rounds, amounts, last funding date, acquisition data, and more.
 You can use it to find a company that is hungry for the next investment.